Manjula Guruge

 Manjula Guruge (born 14 February 1981) is a Sri Lankan-born cricketer who played for the United Arab Emirates national cricket team.
 He played for the United Arab Emirates in the 2014 Cricket World Cup Qualifier tournament.

-He played his first One Day International (ODI) at Bert Sutcliffe Oval in 2014 ICC Cricket World Cup Qualifier final against Scotland where he took 3/67 in 41 runs lost.
+He played his first One Day International (ODI) at Bert Sutcliffe Oval in the 2014 ICC Cricket World Cup Qualifier final against Scotland where he took 3/67 in a 41-run defeat.
 He was selected for 2014 ICC World Twenty20 in Bangladesh.
 He made his Twenty20 International (T20I) debut against Netherlands at Sylhet Stadium.